haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 existing UTF-16 text package.
 There will be an expected change to the exposed Text internals, in which case, breakage should be assessed by circulating a git commit reference to a release candidate as soon as possible.
-This candidate should be sourced publicly and loudly.
+This candidate should be shared publicly and loudly.

 **Implementation:**